menandmice/micetro_docs/guides/user-manual/external_auth.rst

 When using AD Group level authentication, you must specify which groups in the Men&Mice Suite should be used to verify group membership.

-1. From the menu, select Tools, User Management.
-The Users and groups management dialog box displays.
+1. From the menu, select :guilabel:`Tools --> User Management`.
+The *Users and groups management* dialog box displays.

-2. Click the Groups tab.
+2. Click the :guilabel:`Groups` tab.

 3. Select the group to which you want to configure AD and click the Edit button.
 If the desired group is not shown, you will need to add the group.
 See :ref:`groups`.